marknkan/ESP32-Wireless-RC-Vehicle/README.md

 - Installing the ESP32 USB/serial driver and resolving initial upload failures
 - Calibrating unequal TT motors for straighter open-loop movement
-- Measuring joystick centre variation and designing safe direction thresholds
+- Measuring joystick centre variation and selecting safe direction thresholds
 - Correcting Select-button wiring and active-low input behaviour
 - Keeping both ESP32 radios on the same Wi-Fi channel
 - Adding a command-loss timeout so movement cannot continue indefinitely
-- Separating component tests from the final integrated sender/receiver firmware
+- Integrating the joystick sender with the vehicle's motor-control program

 ## Running the project

 1. Install ESP32 board support in the Arduino IDE.
 2. Connect the vehicle ESP32 and upload `firmware/vehicle_receiver/VehicleReceiver.ino`.
-3. If replacing either ESP32, run the MAC-address utility and update `VEHICLE_MAC` in the controller sketch.
+3. Update `VEHICLE_MAC` in the controller sketch if the vehicle ESP32 changes.
 4. Connect the controller ESP32 and upload `firmware/controller_sender/ControllerSender.ino`.
 5. Confirm both devices use ESP-NOW channel 1.
 6. Raise the vehicle wheels for the first test, then power the controller.
 7. Verify Stop and communication-loss behaviour before floor operation.

 The callback API signatures match the ESP32 Arduino core used during development.
-Newer or older core releases may expose different ESP-NOW callback signatures.
+Other core releases may expose different ESP-NOW callback signatures.

 ## Demonstration

-A final demonstration video has been recorded.
-Add the compressed file to `assets/demo/` and link or embed it here before publishing the repository.
+A final demonstration video was recorded.
+It will be added to `assets/demo/` or linked here as project evidence.

 ## Skills demonstrated

-- Embedded C++ and structured firmware design
+- Embedded C++ program structure and enumerations
 - GPIO, ADC, PWM and active-low digital inputs
 - ESP-NOW peer-to-peer wireless communication
 - Dual H-bridge motor control